This post was last updated August 25, 2014.

 The Republican nominee will be former Secretary of State Terri Lynn Land.
 She was easily elected statewide in 2002 (55%) and 2006 (56%).
 She was previously Kent County Clerk.
 She is generally conservative, but her positions are not known on some issues.
 Several other Republicans considered running, but declined.

 Governor: Lean Republican

 Moderate Republican Governor Rick Snyder is seeking reelection.
 The former businessman easily defeated Lansing Mayor Virg Bernero 58-40 in 2010.
 Snyder's approval ratings have recovered since controversies over Right-to-Work, Detroit emergency managers, and other issues.
 He will be tough to beat.

 The democrat nominee will be former congressman (2008-2010) Mark Schauer, who lost reelection in 2010 to Tim Walberg 50-45.
 Schauer was previously a state senator (2002-2008) and state rep (1996-2002).
 He is a standard liberal with no real experience outside of politics.

 Lieutenant Governor Brian Calley will run with Snyder again.
-Tea Party leader Wes Nakagiri will challenge to Calley at the Michigan Republican convention in August.
-The democrat nominee will be Oakland County Clerk Lisa Brown.
+Tea Party leader Wes Nakagiri challenged Calley at the Michigan Republican convention in August.
+The democrat nominee is Oakland County Clerk Lisa Brown.